Metafabrix/.github/profile/README.md

 **About us**
-Metafabrix Labs is building secure infrastructure for the Open Metaverse
+ - Metafabrix Labs is building secure infrastructure for the Open Metaverse

-**Hiring**
+**Careers**
-if you'd like to find out more and explore opportunities to work with us please send us an [email](mailto:info@metafabrix.io)
+ - if you'd like to find out more and explore opportunities to work with us please send us an [email](mailto:info@metafabrix.io)